 At each of these localities, complex sedimentary and depositional processes are illustrated by the presence of in situ preserved anthropogenic structures such as hearths, pits, and burials next to layers with re-deposited finds.
 This shows that sedimentary processes can be both protective and destructive depending on the local and diachronic environmental conditions.
 Detailed correlation with climate and environmental oscillations therefore requires obtaining local high-resolution records of chronological, archaeological, sedimentological, and environmental data, and demands profound understanding of the formation processes.

 At the current stage of the project, main target is intensification of data collection in the Ceahlău Basin with principal focus on Bistricioara-Lutărie III and its immediate surroundings.
 The joint field investigations are conducted by the Quaternary Archaeology research group and the Faculty of Humanities of the Valahia University and include mainly systematic excavations and core sampling, but also test trenches.
 Hereby, innovative documentation tools (e.g. databases) are developed to enhance the integration of multidisciplinary approaches.
-Important result of the recent excavations at Bistricioara-Lutarie III is evidence of multiple superimposed Epigravettian and Gravettian find layers with preserved anthropogenic structures, in most cases hearths, attesting for occupation continuity throughout the Last Glacial Maximum.
-Furthermore, new excavations at the Swiderian site Ceahlău-Scaune confirmed that hunter-gatherer occupation in the area continued to the Pleistocene-Holocene boundary.
+Important result of the recent excavations at Bistricioara-Lutarie III is evidence of superimposed Gravettian, Early Epigravettian, later Epigravettian and Late Palaeolithic find layers, many of which preserve anthropogenic structures, in most cases hearths.
+This attests for occupation continuity throughout the Last Glacial Maximum into the Late Glacial.
+The adjacent site Bistricioara-La Mal provides a higher resolution for the later Epigravettian with two main archaeological horizons demonstrating multiple occupations.
+New excavations at the high-altitude Swiderian site Ceahlău-Scaune confirmed that hunter-gatherer occupation in the area continued to the Pleistocene-Holocene boundary.